Select Resources For Starting An ATV Rental Business

 The average rental is around $50.00 per hour per ATV.
 Naturally, that depends on the model of the ATV, the location of your business, and demands for rentals.
 Plus, keep in mind, there are rates by the day because some people need the ATV for more than an hour.

-If you can have all your ATV’s rented by the hour for an eight-hour day for 20% of the time, then you could expect a pretty good daily income.
+If you can have all your ATV’s rented by the hour for an eight-hour day for 20% of the time, then you can expect a pretty good daily income.

-Once your startup costs are taken care of, you’re operating expenses that would be mostly for insurance, ATV maintenance, ATV repairs, and shop upkeep as well as other monthly expenses that a business incurs.
+Once your startup costs are taken care of, most of you’re operating expenses would be for insurance, ATV maintenance, ATV repairs, and shop upkeep as well as other monthly expenses that a business incurs.

 The Condition Your ATVs

-That doesn’t mean all your ATVs need to be brand new; after all, after a few months, they are now used ATVs, but you do need to provide ATVs that are in excellent condition.
+That doesn’t mean all your ATVs need to be brand new; after all, after a few months, they are now used, but you do need to provide ones that are in excellent condition.

 You need to make sure your customers are fully covered in case of an accident, and you want to make sure your ATVs are covered as well.